silverstripe-archive/silverstripe-googleanalytics/README.txt

 		A new piece of data has been added to every page in your silverstripe installation.
 In the main CMS, there is now an 'Index' tab under the 'Reports' tab.
 This provides a view of which search engines have indexed each page on your site, and if the latest version of your pages has been indexed by search engines.

-Requirements

-	This module does not run under the 2.0.2 version of silverstripe, and requires the 2.1 release.
-This release contains code that allows modules to modify your existing site with ease.